-As I was doing my packing I found myself feeling anxious and worrying about many things: would the pets be okay; would my 19 year old son be okay by himself for a week(this was his first time alone that long); would I get sick while I was away; and on and on.
-I am too good at thinking of all the worst case scenarios.
+As I was doing my packing, I felt anxious, and I was worrying about many things: Would the pets be okay?
+Would my 19-year-old son be okay by himself for a week?
+Would I get sick while I was away? and on and on.
+I am too good at thinking of all the worst-case scenarios.
 The main way that I dealt with this anxiety was by careful planning and preparation.

 Planning Ahead Reduces Anxiety

 I had to pay bills that were going to come due while I was gone.
 I had Father’s Day cards to mail.
 I checked my calendar and made sure those things were done.
 Anything that my son needed to be aware of, like the cable company install, was clearly communicated to him and written in red on the calendar (I have a large wall calendar in the kitchen).
 I also wrote reminders on the calendar for when to put out the trash and check the garden for watering.

 Since the pets were my daughter’s job, she wrote out instructions for my son regarding feeding and what to do in an emergency and showed him where everything was.
 These instructions were put on the refrigerator door, too.

 I attempted to clean the house before I left so I would, hopefully, not return to a mess.
 (To my delight, my son kept it that way!!)
 I washed all the towels so I would not have a stinky mess when I got home.
 Easy to prepare food was in the kitchen.
 We watered all the houseplants and potted plants on the porch the day before we left.
 My daughter had recently had her car inspected and had its oil changed, so it was ready to go.

 My two daughters and I brainstormed regarding every possibility in order to have what we might need, like:

 jackets (I forgot mine.
 Lucky for me, my daughter packed two)

 sunhats, sunscreen, and sunglasses